adtma/adtma.github.io/_modeling/02-install-python.md

 Python does not come preinstalled on Windows.

 1. Go to [anaconda.com/download](https://www.anaconda.com/download).
 You'll be asked to register with an email address.
 Do that and you'll get sent to the download page.
+If you don't want to register with an email, you can click the skip registration link at the bottom, or use this [link](https://www.anaconda.com/download/success?reg=skipped)
 2. Click the Windows 64-bit installer.
 It's a `.exe` file, around 1 GB.
 3. Double-click the installer once it finishes downloading.
 Click through the welcome screen.
 4. Accept the license agreement.